 Special care should be taken with any unused GPIO data bits.
 An unused GPIO data bit, either a pin on the chip or a port bit that is not bonded on a particular package, must not be left floating when the device enters the suspend state.
-If a GPIO data bit is left floating, the leakage current caused by the floating bit may violate the suspend current limitation specified by the USB specifications.
+If a GPIO data bit is left floating, the leakage current caused by the floating bit may violate the suspend current limitation specified by the USB Specifications.
 If a '1' is written to the unused data bit and the port is configured with open drain outputs, the unused data bit remains in an indeterminate state.
 Therefore, if an unused port bit is programmed in open-drain mode, it must be written with a '0.'
-Notice that the CY7C66013C always requires that P3[7:5] be written with a '0.'
-When the CY7C66113C is used the P3[7] should be written with a '0.'

-In normal non-HAPI mode, reads from a GPIO port always return the present state of the voltage at the pin, independent of the settings in the Port Data Registers.
-If HAPI mode is activated for a port, reads of that port return latched data as controlled by the HAPI signals (see Section 14.0).
-During reset, all of the GPIO pins are set to a high impedance input state ('1' in open drain mode).
+A read from a GPIO port always returns the present state of the voltage at the pin, independent of the settings in the Port Data Registers.
+During reset, all of the GPIO pins are set to a high-impedance input state.
 Writing a '0' to a GPIO pin drives the pin LOW.
 In this state, a '0' is always read on that GPIO pin unless an external source overdrives the internal pull-down device.